evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 print (n_tries, prog)
 # results vary, but I got 1 [1, 3, 1, 3], 23 [1, 3, 1, 3], 5 [1, 3, 1, 3], etc
 {% endhighlight %}
-This is much better than using the random writer on eyeball value.
+This is much better than using the random writer on first glance.

 ## exercise
 How do the writers compare on a variety of different specs?
 Can you come up with a even better program writer?
 Explore these questions by [using the synthesizer code here](https://gist.github.com/evanthebouncy/ffa855eac2caa38716b3bc8d8b62645a).